Every woman and girl running on her own terms

 Partnering with government at all levels is essential to driving sustainable change.
 We provide local decision-makers with analytics and insights with the aim of securing the commitments required to implement our recommendations.
 We also advocate for policies to improve running safety, such as the criminalization of street harassment.

-Education and community intervention
+Education and allyship

 Our programs and services